What to do if your child is ill

 Medication at School

-- Only prescribed medication can be administered.
+- Only prescribed medication can be administered, once a medication form has been completed.

 - In the case of oral antibiotics, only those which have been prescribed for use four times daily (three times daily and twice daily doses cannot be administered).